Frequently asked questions relating to the distribution of the State Library English large print and talking book collections

 - large print (adult non-fiction and fiction)

-- talking books (adult non-fiction and fiction, and some junior fiction)
+- talking books (adult non-fiction and fiction)

 What is the minimum number of items a library can request?

 The State Library will work with public libraries to ensure equitable distribution of the collections.